KeyCoach/keycoach/README.md

 ## Deployment

 This project is deployed to AWS Amplify.
-The deployment is triggered by pushing to the `main` branch, so push changes infrequently to keep costs down.
+The deployment is triggered by pushing to the `main` branch, so avoid pushing too much to keep costs down.
 Use the `dev` branch instead.